wp-plugins/mashsharer/readme.txt

 = How does it work? =

 Mashshare makes use of the webservice sharedcount.com and periodically checks for the total count of all your Facebook and Twitter shares and cumulates them.
-It than shows the total number beside the Share buttons.
+It than shows the total number beside the Share buttons and Social Media Icons.
 No need to embed dozens of external slow loading scripts into your website.

 = How to install and setup? =